DestinationGoldCoast/dgc/README.md

 Note: The stylesheet that is enqueued will vary depending on the environmnet, eg, localhost:81 is my local environmnet so a non minified stylesheet is loaded.

+**REM**
+The <body> tag has a font-size of 10px for your rem computed value, eg, if you set the <p> font-size to 1.6rem it will be 16px.
+As you can see this makes calculation easy and for different media queries you can also easily change all rem calculated properties by changing the body size.

 ### Hooks: ###
 There are built in hooks to help with the seperation of view and functionality.
 A hook allows you to 'hook' a function to a location in the html.
 This can be done with the [add_action()](https://developer.wordpress.org/reference/functions/add_action/) function.